info442-spr22/g-team/Testing-Plan.md

 ## User Acceptance Testing Script
 - Since user authentication will be implemented in this product, multiple test accounts will be made.
 Test will be run on supported browsers and OS combinations.
 - For testing for content sharing on social media, test accounts will be made for Twitter and Instagram
+- Following sections and test points will be incorporated into our automated integration testing and manual user acceptance tests.

 ### Landing page